Being online is essential for most modern day businesses.

 Use long-tail keywords

-Long-tail keywords are keywords that are made up of 4 or more words.
-They’re often pretty niche and less searched for, which means they’re often cheaper and face less competition.
-What’s more, they’re often made by people who are closer to buying a product as someone searching for “size 6 womens black heels” is closer to the checkout then someone searching for “shoes”.
+What’s more, they’re often made by people who are closer to buying a product as someone searching for “size 6 women’s black heels” is closer to the checkout than someone searching for “shoes”.

 Don’t just focus on volume

-It can be easy to be distracted for how many people search for a keyword.
+It can be easy to be distracted by how many people search for a keyword.
 But instead of focusing on that, weigh it up against how much competition it has, how much of your budget it will use and how likely your audience will be ready to buy based on it.

 4. Capture attention and promote your USP